gameblabla/CSE2/README.md

 * Bugfixes enabled by default
 * Pixtone sounds split to .pxt files
 * Support for Ogg Vorbis, FLAC, .it, .xm, .mod, .s3m, and Pxtone audio formats for music and SFX
+* Support for high-resolution sprites (see SPRITE_SCALE in CommonDefines.h)

 ## Dependencies